sahq-azhar/MATLAB-Image_Processing/README.md

 This repository contains image processing code.
 The codes are designed to recognise objects using HSV values from real-time video data.
-The GUI is created using Guide.
-The code is rather outdated.
-However, I am still publishing this for future reference and developments.
-I accomplished this in 2017-2018, and there have been many improvements and optimizations since then.
-The new approach will be updated in the 2021 folder.